-In the example below the ‘edge betweeness’, meaning the number of shortest paths passing through each edge, is calculated (see
+In the example below, the ‘edge betweenness’, meaning the number of shortest paths passing through each edge, is calculated (see

-The results demonstrate that each graph edge represents a segment: the segments near the center of the road network have the greatest betweeness scores.
+The results demonstrate that each graph edge represents a segment: the segments near the center of the road network have the greatest betweenness scores.

 One can also find the shortest route between origins and destinations using this graph representation of the route network.